gregflood918/project2_textAnalytics/README.txt

 Each option corresponds to a number of function calls.
 Program will run until the user manually enter '0'.
 If '3' is selected, the user will enter ingredients one at a time until they enter '0'.
-The prediction is returned, along with the indices of the 5 most similar ingredients.
+The prediction is returned, along with the id's of the 5 most similar ingredients.
 The user is then asked whether they want to see the ingredients in these 5 recipes.